programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

 Then we have to tell the listener what do do if there is a click in the window.
 To start with we will just make the newly selected jar glow red.
 We want to:
 * make sure it does not use the orbit controls (we will use event.preventDefault());
 * get a pointer position from the click position (we will use the code from a three.js example, it calculates pointer.x and pointer.y from the event.clientX and event.clientY information and the window dimensions);
 * cast a ray from the camera to the pointer (we use the setFromCamera method of the Raycaster) and
 * see if any jars are there (we use the intersectObjects method of the Raycaster and tell it to only look for objects in the jars group, and give any objects found to a group called 'intersects').
 * If it finds any jars (if the length of intersects is greater than 0),

-* it will then highlight (by making red emissive) the chosen jar, (creates 'found' and makes it the closest (first) intersected object, change 'selectedObj' to 'found', set found material.emissive.r to on (i.e. '=1')).
+* get the closest jar (create 'found' and makes it the closest (first) intersected object, change 'selectedObj' to 'found'),
+* and highlight it (set found's material.emissive.r to 'on' (i.e. '=1')).

 After the resize listener: